guevarajoge/emotionlogger/README.md

 # emotionlogger

-Log emotions in data base Do queries based onf variables
+Log emotions in data base Do queries based on variables

 ## why is this nuttig